rcy1314/some-stars/README.md

 *   [webbery/civet](https://github.com/webbery/civet) - 一款类似Eagle的，基于electron-vue及C++开发的本地图片素材管理软件。An Image management software.

 *   [synle/display-dj](https://github.com/synle/display-dj) - A cross platform desktop application that supports brightness adjustment for integrated laptop monitor as well as external monitors and dark mode toggle supporting Windows and MacOSX at the moment.
 Adjustment brightness will be quicker and does not require tinkering with the external monitor controls.

-*   [JamesNZL/notion-assignment-import](https://github.com/JamesNZL/notion-assignment-import) - A free cross-browser extension to load Canvas assignments into Notion, with 8200+ unique users.

 ## Vue